platformsh/platformsh-docs/docs/src/administration/sso.md

 {{% description %}}

 Your SSO provider can be enabled for a specific email domain, for example `@example.com`.
-Every user with a matching email address will have to log in or register on Platform.sh using your SSO provider.
-Such users will not be able to use an alternative provider, or register a password, or change their email address.
+Every user with a matching email address needs to log in or register on Platform.sh using your SSO provider.
+Such users can't use an alternative provider, or register a password, or change their email address.

 ## Mitigation controls

-If you deactivate a user on your identity provider, they will not be able to log in or register on Platform.sh.
+If you deactivate a user on your identity provider, they can't log in or register on Platform.sh.

-If the user is already logged in to Platform.sh, they will be automatically deactivated after their access token has expired (generally after 1 hour).
+If the user is already logged in to Platform.sh, they are automatically deactivated after their access token has expired (generally after 1 hour).

-A deactivated user will no longer be able to use SSH, Git, or other Platform.sh APIs.
+A deactivated user can no longer use SSH, Git, or other Platform.sh APIs.

 ## Service users

-If you have a service user with an email address under your SSO domain, e.g. `machine-user@example.com`, you can exclude that user from the SSO enforcement rule so that they will not be required to authenticate through your identity provider.
+If you have a service user with an email address under your SSO domain, such as `machine-user@example.com`, you can exclude that user from the SSO enforcement rule so they aren't required to authenticate through your identity provider.

 Please open a support ticket if you need to exclude a service user.